-If you have advanced prostate cancer, your doctor may provide palliative treatments.
-These are treatments that relieve symptoms and make you more comfortable.
+Your doctor may suggest palliative treatments for your advanced prostate cancer, which may relieve symptoms and make you more comfortable.

 - Heat packs

 Your doctor may suggest chemotherapy or targeted radiation to help shrink a painful tumor.
 They may also recommend surgery to relieve pressure on your spine from a tumor.

 It's natural to sometimes feel worried, depressed, or afraid.
 There are many ways to get help, such as:

 - Join a support group

 Many things can make you feel tired when you have advanced prostate cancer.
 You might not feel like eating, which can make you feel weak.
 Pain, depression, and many of the drugs you take can also lead to fatigue.